Vector Embeddings: The Foundation of Data Representation

 How to Get Started with Vector Embeddings

 The concepts of vector embeddings can be pretty overwhelming.
 Anytime we try to visualize n-dimensional and use those to find semantic similarity is going to be a challenge.
-Thankfully there are a number of tools available that allow for the creation of vector embeddings like Word2Vec, CNNs and many others that can take your data and turn it into vectors.
+Thankfully there many tools available that allow for the creation of vector embeddings like Word2Vec, CNNs and many others that can take your data and turn it into vectors.

 What you do with that data, how it is stored and accessed and how it is updated is where the real challenge lies.